indigo-astronomy/indigo/indigo_drivers/mount_ioptron/README.md

 ## Supported devices

-Any iOptron protocol compatible mount connected over serial port or network.
+iOptron ZEQ25, iEQ30, iEQ45 or SmartEQ mount connected over serial port or network.

 Single device is present on startup (no hot-plug support).